[ Use case ]

 The client asks “what have you been doing?”
 Not because you haven’t been working.
 Because the evidence of work lives in a dozen disconnected systems.

 Then something breaks.
 The client’s contact form fails silently on Thursday.
-The Shopify checkout throws errors on Friday.
+The WooCommerce checkout throws errors on Friday.
 The developer pushed a deploy that works in staging but breaks production.
 Each incident lives in its own tool’s log.
 Correlating what happened — the deploy, the form failure, the commerce impact — requires a human to open 4 tabs and cross-reference timestamps.

 That’s not operations.
 That’s archaeology.